 Geology – The largest canyon in the world is in Namibia.
 It is 100 miles long and about half a kilometer deep.
 The Fish River hiking trail, named after the canyon as it follows it’s path, is one of the most popular in Southern Africa.
 Open fires are not allowed, and there are no amenities along the trail whatsoever.
 That makes for a grueling trek for those seeking a survival challenge.
 The Sahara desert continues to take on more and more of the land.
 It is expanding at a very rapid rate of about 6 miles per year.
 This may cause ongoing problems for the area’s wildlife and human population for generations to come.
 The river Nile is the longest river in the world.
 It cuts through Cairo and Khartoum, and runs for a whopping 6.8km.

 Animals – Four of the fastest animals in the world live on the African continent.
 The cheetah can reach 70mph in short sprint bursts.
 Wildebeest, lions, and gazelles can all travel at up to 50mph.
 Africa still allows hunting of some of the world’s most dangerous animals including lions, rhinos, leopards, and elephants.
-Discount African Hunts and other safari tours can be found online.
 South Africa has a penguin colony near The Cape, and Madagascar is home to the world’s largest and smallest chameleons.

 People – Nigeria is home to 113 million people, and so is the most densely populated country in Africa.
 Soweto is home to the world’s biggest hospital.
 In Cameroon, you can hear 270 different languages being spoken.
 There are 250 different ethnic groups living there.